 Shall's have a play of this?
-Thou scornful page, There lies thy part.
+Thou scornful page, There lie thy part.

-[Striking her; she falls.]
+Striking her: she falls

-O gentlemen, help Mine and your mistress!
+O, gentlemen, help!
+Mine and your mistress!
 O, my lord Posthumus!
-You ne'er kill'd Imogen till now.
+You ne'er kill'd Imogen til now.
 Help, help!
 Mine honour'd lady!